wp-plugins/add-to-any/README.txt

 6. Color chooser for your universal share menu

 == Changelog ==

+= 1.4.1 =
+* Update CSS to fix Facebook Like button verical aligment caused by Facebook's inline styling change
+* Fix issue with shared titles containing unwanted HTML tags caused by some themes

 = 1.4 =
 * New: Share counters in the same style for Facebook, Twitter, Pinterest, Linkedin and Reddit!